DziarnowskiJ/AoC_2024/README.md

 ```

 ## [Day 2: Red-Nosed Reports](https://adventofcode.com/2024/day/2)
-Problem consisted of comparing values inside each list.
+Comparing values inside each list

 First part of the exercises required checking whether the list is in order (either ascending or descending)
 and each item in the list differs by at least 1 and at most 3 from the adjacent one.